wso2-extensions/esb-connector-basecamp/docs/people.md

 https://github.com/basecamp/bc3-api/blob/master/sections/people.md#get-all-people

-#### Retrieving people on a project
+#### Retrieving details of people in a project
-The getProjectPeople operation returns all active people on the project.
+The getProjectPeople operation retrieves details of all active people in a specified project.

 **getProjectPeople**